Nové Hrady (Ústí nad Orlicí District): Etymology

 After the settlement was founded, it was called Boží Dům (i.e. "God's house") after the first church built in the area.
-When the old castle was replaced by a new one, the village was renamed Nové Hrady (literally "new castles").
+When the old castle was replaced by a new one, the village was renamed Nové Hrady (literally 'new castles').

 Geography

-Nové Hrady is located about 22 km southwest of ústí nad Orlicí and 32 km southeast of Pardubice.
+Nové Hrady is located about 22 km southwest of Ústí nad Orlicí and 32 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is at 470 m above sea level.
 The Novohradka River flows through the southern and western parts of the municipal territory.
-A system of fishponds supplied by the brook Hradecký potok is located in the village proper.
+A system of fishponds supplied by the stream Hradecký potok is located in the village proper.

 History

 The first written mention of Nové Hrady is from 1293.
 At that time, the village belonged to the Litomyšl estate and shared its owner.
 A late Gothic castle was built on the site of an old castle in 1442–1468 by the then-owner of Litomyšl, Zdeněk Kostka of Postupice, and the Nové Hrady estate was established.
 The Gothic castle was rebuilt into a Renaissance residence in the 15th century, but during the Thirty Years' War, it was looted and destroyed by Swedish army.

 Nové Hrady saw its rise in the 18th century.
 In 1750, the French aristocratic Harbuval de Chamarè family bought the estate and had built the Nové Hrady Castle.
 The family gradually became poorer, so at the beginning of the 20th century, they sold the estate.